AoChem/Train-Your-Own-Model/README.md

 After the training dataset is prepared, click on `Train Classification Model` to train a model.
 A window will be popped out for guidance.
 After training process is done, users will be reminded on screen.
 A trained model can be found under `models` directory.

+**Important Note**: Currently, the `blob.download_to_file` function does not work well in the main script and I haven't figured this out yet.
+So, the `.tflite` and `.txt` files should be downloaded mannually on Google Cloud Storage `BUCKET-NAME/model-export/icn/` and transfered to Raspberry Pi./

 ![ModelTraining](PIctures/ModelTraining.png)

 6. Video Classification